 By incorporating these strategies, automotive companies can establish systematic and robust defense frameworks against cyber threats, protecting both their vehicle offerings and passengers in our digital-native ecosystem.

-Importance of Vehicle Cyber Security Standards
+Importance of Automotive Cyber Security Standards

 It has become imperative for automotive brands to enforce modern cyber security standards to stay resilient against cyber threats.
 Here are some of these standards:

-• The United Nations formally adopted two new automotive cyber security regulations in 2020, known as WP.29.
+- The United Nations formally adopted two new automotive cyber security regulations in 2020, known as WP.29.
 These regulations address the rising cyber risks in connected vehicles.
 They ensure security from design to operation, detect and respond to incidents, and offer safe software updates.
 The goal is to boost safety and industry-wide cybersecurity.

 In this connected vehicle era, the safety of vehicles, passengers, and sensitive data relies on robust cybersecurity measures, and it is high time for automotive brands to start considering this as a crucial focus area in their value chain.
 Connect with SRM Tech to enhance your automotive cyber security, ensure adherence to vital ISO standards, conduct thorough threat analysis and risk assessment, and perform comprehensive security testing.